May 18, 2023: COVID-19 Policy Update

 Yes.
 Please call or email SHC Insurance Services with the new provider information so that your referral can be updated and fax’d to the new provider.
 Note that referrals to continue care with an off-campus provider must be renewed at the start of each new plan year which coincides with the start of the Fall term.

 Administrative testing (e.g. travel clearance, work clearance, etc.) for COVID-19 is not covered by UC SHIP.
-This is very similar to testing required for SCUBA certifications, DMV commercial driver’s license certifications, etc...
+This is very similar to testing required for SCUBA certifications, DMV commercial driver’s license certifications, work-related clearances, etc...
 In these scenarios, testing is a function of the activity the patient has electively decided to participate in, and is unrelated to their medical care.

 Medically necessary screening, testing and treatment are covered services under UC SHIP.
 The CARES Act and Governor Newsom’s Executive order at the onset of the COVID-19 pandemic require federal or CA insurance plans to cover all medically necessary testing for COVID-19.
 The majority of cases that meet “medically necessary” criteria (as determined by their evaluating clinician) will be symptomatic patients.

 There are, however, asymptomatic patients in which testing might be determined to be medically necessary.
 For instance, there are a range of scenarios where COVID-19 testing of an asymptomatic patient would be clinically indicated, such as prior to surgery with an anticipated prolonged intubation or a bone-marrow transplant; prior to initiating therapy with an immune-modulating agent or chemotherapy, prior to a resident returning to a nursing home, etc.